AdobeDocs/commerce-frontend-core/src/pages/guide/layouts/extend.md

 ## Create a theme extending file

-Rather than copy extensive page layout or page configuration code and then modify what you want to change, in the Magento system, you only need to create an *extending layout file* that contains the changes you want.
+Rather than copy extensive page layout or page configuration code and then modify what you want to change, you only need to create an *extending layout file* that contains the changes you want.

 To add an extending [page configuration](types.md#page-configuration) or [generic layout](types.md#generic-layout) file: